 On a Wild Routes Tour you will walk in some of Irelands more ecologically important native woodlands, sit with one of its oldest trees, touch the ancient stones that have stood since before the time of the pyramids, get to know the local plants and dine on wild local foods, learn of the ancient customs and Brehon laws of Ireland and delight in stories about the little people or ‘daoine sidhe’ as they are locally known, among many other adventures and activities that we have planned for you.

 Come with us as we travel Irelands Wild Routes, taking in the old places and the rugged unique beauty of the Irish landscape.

 Many people around the world are feeling the call to visit the land of Ireland.
-It is known across the world for its history and culture of magic and enchanment, its fairy trees and megalithic monuments.
-It is the land of mystical tales, ancient gods and goddesses, legendry heroes and powerful initiations.
+It is known across the world for its history and culture of magic and enchantment, its fairy trees and megalithic monuments.
+It is the land of mystical tales, ancient gods and goddesses, legendary heroes and powerful initiations.

 The land of Ireland holds many ancient and powerful initiations and wisdoms which can effect great healing in those you visit it.
 Many people experience a sense of coming home in Ireland.
 It is known by many that the veil is thin here meaning that the spirit world is very close and easy to enter.
 The sacred trees and fairy hills come alive and dance with the magic of the otherworld.
 It is the return to these magical realms that perhaps is the return home many experience.
 Ireland has long been a place of spiritual pilgrimage, a place of deep healing and inspiration.
 When you travel to Ireland, you come to realise that magic is real.
 There is a magic that pervades the landscape, the trees and the people.

-Get a free tour brochure pdf with in-depth itinerary and helpful information by
+Get a Sept 2019 Deepening The Roots Tour e-brochure pdf with in-depth itinerary and helpful information by